Mangosuthu Buthelezi: Political violence and third force

 For some ANC leaders, their most significant gripe with Buthelezi was the perception that he had ordered, sanctioned, or allowed the ongoing political violence in KwaZulu, Natal, and the Transvaal between Inkatha supporters and groups aligned to the ANC and broader Congress movement, including the UDF.
 The violence had begun in the 1980s, continued well into the 1990s, and was often described as constituting a low-intensity civil war.
 In August 1990, Mandela reportedly dismissed the prospect of meeting with Buthelezi because "we cannot meet a man who wants to see the blood of black people"; Jay Naidoo publicly called him a "murderer".
 Buthelezi's alleged involvement in political violence is also the primary concern of some of his harshest contemporary critics, such as City Press editor Mondli Makhanya.
 At the time, Buthelezi blamed the ANC for the violence; he still did in 2019.
 He said that he had never endorsed violence and that he could not control any "high-ranking members of Inkatha who have been involved in acts of violence in their local situations"; but the New York Times noted that his public statements about the violence were "calculatedly ambiguous".
+Buthelezi not only denied involvement in the violence but specifically claimed that the ANC's commitment to the armed struggle not only influenced but also encouraged young people to enact violence on those who didn't support the ANC's strategy specifically naming parties such as Inkatha, PAC, and AZAPO as victims of the targeted violence.
 For example, he frequently defended Zulus' right to self-defence and to carry the cultural or traditional weapons, such as assegais, that were often used in violent clashes with ANC supporters.